The Amelia Conference – 2022

 ARCA’s Annual Interdisciplinary Art Crime Conference

 Conference Dates – August 5,7 2022

 Conference Sessions – Collegio Boccarini Conference Hall

 Adjacent to the Museo Civico Archeologico e Pinacoteca Edilberto Rosa

-Held in the beautiful town of Amelia, Italy, the seat of ARCA’s summer-long Postgraduate Certificate Program in Art Crime and Cultural Heritage Protection, the Association’s annual conference consists of association-hosted plenary sessions on Friday, June 24, 2022, followed by an opening cocktail later that same evening.
-This networking icebreaker event gives Amelia Conference attendees and speakers a relaxing moment to get to know one another outside the formalities of the conference venue.
+Held in the beautiful town of Amelia, Italy, the seat of ARCA’s summer-long Postgraduate Certificate Program in Art Crime and Cultural Heritage Protection, the Association’s annual Amelia art crime conference begins again after a two-year hiatus due to COVID restrictions.
+This year’s event begins with an opening icebreaker cocktail on Friday, August 5, 2022 at an enchanting centuries-old Cistercian monastery located in the hamlet of Foce, a few kilometers from the centro storico of Amelia.
+This relaxed evening networking event gives Amelia Conference attendees and our speakers a relaxing moment to catch up with old acquaintances and network with new colleagues prior the serious discussions to be had during the weekend’s presentations at the conference venue.

-At the heart of the conference are two days devoted to presentations on Saturday and Sunday, June 25-26, 2022 selected through this Call to be given in the Collegio Boccarini Conference Hall devoted to topics of common concern in the field.
+At the heart of the Amelia Conference are two days devoted to presentations on Saturday and Sunday, August 6-6, 2022 selected through this Call to be held in the Collegio Boccarini Conference Hall on topics of common concern in the field.

 Geared towards international organisations, national enforcement agencies, scholars, cultural institutions, and private sector professionals in the art and antiquities protection fields, the Amelia Conference follows a long-established commitment by the Association to examine contemporary issues of common concern in an open, non-combative, multi-disciplinary format in order to promote greater awareness and understanding of the need for better protection of the world’s cultural patrimony.